RxSwiftCommunity/RxGRDB/README.md

     })
 ```

-Check the [demo application](Documentation/RxGRDBDemo) for an example app that uses `primaryKeySortedDiff` to synchronize the content of a map view with the content of the database.
+Check the [demo application](Documentation/RxGRDBDemo) for an example app that uses `PrimaryKeyDiffScanner` to synchronize the content of a map view with the content of the database.

 [database connection]: https://github.com/groue/GRDB.swift/blob/master/README.md#database-connections